HelgeSverre/laravel-prunekeeper/README.md

 When you run `php artisan model:prune`, Prunekeeper automatically:

 1. Exports matching records to CSV (or SQL)
-2. Compresses the export to ZIP
+2. Compresses the export (ZIP, gzip, bzip2, or tar.gz)
 3. Uploads to your configured storage disk
 4. Allows Laravel to proceed with deletion